 As discussed in Chapter 7, except in limited circumstances, a public benefit corporation is prohibited from making any loan (of money or property) or guaranty to any director or officer, unless approved by the Attorney General.
-This also applies to a mutual benefit corporation holding charitable assets.
+This also applies to a mutual benefit corporation that solicited, received, or holds charitable assets.